Project: Nokor Caktomukh

 - The Signs of Kala Yuga

 Inheriting from the Hindu culture, Brahmans of the Khmer court had ways to detect up front the bad omen of the Kala Yuga.
-Superstitious as it may be, the signs are believed to warn about crisis that were going to happen in the near future to come.
+Superstitious as it may be, the signs are believed to warn about crises that were going to happen in the near future to come.
 It is imperative that the court takes the signs seriously and prepared for the crisis to strike.
 With proper preparation, the crisis could then be minimized or altogether avoided.

 - The re-population of Ayudhya